COSBlab/bAIes-IDP/README.md

 This repository is organized in the following two directories:
 * `scripts`: python scripts used for preprocessing and preparations of the bAIes simulations
 * `tutorials`: complete tutorials for IDP ensemble preparation

+## PLUMED installation

+## LAMMPS installation

+LAMMPS version 2 Aug.
+2023 source code can be downloaded [here](https://download.lammps.org/tars/index.html)

+Prior to compilation,, LAMMPS must be patched with `patch_cmap.txt`.
+Go in the main LAMMPS directory and run:
+     `patch ./src/MOLECULE/fix_cmap.cpp < patch_cmap.txt`
+Then, LAMMPS can be compiled as usual.

+## GROMACS installation

+GROMACS can be downloaded and installed from [here](https://manual.gromacs.org/current/download.html)